zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 to consider while converting that given tensor shape is the tensor shape which is required by the final model.</p>

+## Name of the Repository

+<p align="justify">ESRGAN is used together with RRDB.
+This is
+the base concept.
+I provide tools for the conversion between ESRGAN models and converter for this methodology.
+So after some back and forth the name was born.
+At the latest when I understood the connections better.</p>

 ## What is Implemented So Far

 <p align="justify">I have converted the original supplied converter